Pter61/osrcir/README.md

 Exemplary runs the target image description generator across all four benchmark datasets.

-For example, to generate the target image description for the Fashion-IQ Dress subset, simply run:
+For example, to generate the target image description for the CIRR, simply run:

 ```sh
 datapath=./datasets/cir/data/cirr